 - physiotherapist – helps you to move and exercise safely to regain strength, fitness and mobility

 - occupational therapist – offers equipment/aids and advice about getting back to your daily activities

-- general practitioner (GP) – provides follow-up care after surgery.
+- general practitioner (GP) – assists you with treatment decisions and provides follow-up care after surgery.

 Other help is available in certain situations – for instance, if you will require a stoma, a stomal therapy nurse will give you specialised information and support.